ros2/ros2_documentation/source/How-To-Guides/Using-Buffer-Backends.rst

 * intra-process (same Python/C++ process);
 * inter-process on the same host, same GPU, same user (via CUDA VMM IPC);
-* inter-host is not supported; the RMW falls back to CPU serialization.
+* inter-host CUDA transport is not currently supported by this backend, so it declines that peer and the publish/subscribe path uses CPU serialization for the field.

 Other backends have their own constraints, documented in their own repositories.